sdfb/sdfb/README.md

+# Six Degrees of Francis Bacon

+The repository contains the codebase for the *Six Degrees of Francis Bacon* web application.
+For the network inference and estimation code, see [this separate repository](https://github.com/sdfb/sdfb_network), and for the original 2015 beta site, see the 2015-beta branch of this repo.

+Six Degrees of Francis Bacon is a digital reconstruction of the early modern social network that scholars and students from all over the world can collaboratively expand, revise, curate, and critique.
+Unlike published prose, Six Degrees is extensible, collaborative, and interoperable: extensible in that people and associations can always be added, modified, developed, or, removed; collaborative in that it synthesizes the work of many scholars; interoperable in that new work on the network is put into immediate relation to previously studied relationships.

+The code in this repository runs the web application which supports this collaborative digital reconstruction.
+It is made up of a Ruby on Rails backend (a set of API endpoints that communicate with a Postgres database), and an AngularJS frontend.
+Included in the Angular code is a set of D3js network visualizations.
+The code is split into modularized chunks for easy reuse.
+For example, the code for the network graphs can be found in `angular/app/scripts/directives/forcelayout.js`.
+Instructions for how to get this code up and running on your own server are below.

 # Installation and Server Setup

 All of these instructions assume a basic Linux (Ubuntu) server with Postgres, Ruby, Rails, and Node already installed.